 A mysterious fire and some clumsy builders led to him living in a greenhouse for over 40 years so he's not in the best of nick and not nearly as well chiselled as he used to be.

-Of course there's a pier here and of course there was a fire it's said tapping one's noses.
-This one as recently as 2010 having stood empty for 2 years it's said tapping one's noses.
+Of course there's a pier here and of course there was a fire it's said tapping one's nose.
+This one as recently as 2010 having stood empty for two years it's said tapping one's nose.

 A charitable organisation secured National Lottery™ funding and they did such a good job, it not only won 2017 but also the national for architecture, no less.